astronomer/docs/archived_software_docs/version-0.23/secrets-backend.md

 If you do not already have a Vault server deployed but would like to test this feature, we recommend that you either:

 - Sign up for a Vault trial on [Hashicorp Cloud Platform (HCP)](https://cloud.hashicorp.com/products/vault) or
-- Deploy a local Vault server via the instructions in [our Airflow Guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault).
+- Deploy a local Vault server via the instructions in [our Apache Airflow® Guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault).

 ### Step 1: Create a Policy and AppRole in Vault